|

 War II there was a general consensus among the population in the U.S. that

+aviation as an industry and as a career held great promise.
 By mid March Bud was completing his solo flight requirements for his

 license and was close to having logged the required total flight hours